Micrurus corallinus

-Micrurus corallinus is a species of highly venomous elapid snake native to South America (Brazil, Argentina and Paraguay).
+Micrurus corallinus, also known commonly as the painted coral snake, is a species of highly venomous snake in the family Elapidae.
+The species is native to eastern South America (Argentina, Brazil, and Paraguay).
 There are no recognized subspecies.

 Common names

-Common names of this species include painted coral snake, cobra coral pintada, mboi-chumbe, vibora de coral, boicora, bocora, coral-verdadeira, ibiboboca, and mboi-yvyvovo.
+Local common names for Micrurus corallinus include cobra coral pintada, mboi-chumbe, vibora de coral, boicora, bocora, coral-verdadeira, ibiboboca, and mboi-yvyvovo.

 Description and behavior

-The painted coral snake is a medium-sized tri-colored snake which can grow to 98 cm, but most are closer to 65-85 cm.
-It is a snake with nocturnal habits found on the coastlines, through leaves, on top of logs and stones, its diet is based on lizards, other snakes (including coluibrids), amphisbenids and gymnophils.
+The painted coral snake is a medium-sized tri-colored snake which can grow to a total length (tail included) of 98 cm, but most are closer to 65-85 cm.

+It is a snake with nocturnal habits found on the coastlines, in leaf litter, and under logs and stones.
+Its diet is based on caecilians, amphisbaenids, lizards (including gymnophthalmids), other snakes (including colubrids).

-The head color is black with a white or yellow back band, which narrows strongly in a dorsal shape, the bodies have wide red rings that are separated by a series of 15–27 (usually 17–21) by wide and narrow black rings and with white borders.
-The tail has 3 to 8 alternating black and yellow rings.
-They have a slim body, with a moderately short tail in the case of males and very short in the case of females, the head is round, small and a little distant from the neck.
-The eyes are slightly small with round pupils.
-It has smooth and shiny dorsal scales, without apical punctuation.
+The head color is black with a white or yellow band on the posterior portion of the parietals.
+This band narrows strongly mid-dorsally.
+The body has wide red rings that are separated by a series of 15–27 (usually 17–21) narrower black rings with white borders.
+The tail has 3–8 alternating black and yellow rings.
+It has a slim body, with a moderately short tail in males, and a very short tail in females.
+The head is round, small, and little distinct from the neck.
+The eyes are slightly small, with round pupils.
+It has smooth and shiny dorsal scales, without apical pits.
 The supra-anal keels are absent in males.

-Distribution and habitat
+Geographic distribution and habitat

-Its range includes South America in Brazil (Rio Grande do Sul, Rio Grande do Norte, Bahia, Santa Catarina, Espírito Santo), northeastern Argentina (Misiones), and Paraguay.
+In South America Micrurus corallinus is found in Brazil (Rio Grande do Sul, Rio Grande do Norte, Bahia, Santa Catarina, Espírito Santo), northeastern Argentina (Misiones), and Paraguay.
 It is mainly found in the Amazon basin in tropical deciduous and evergreen forest at elevations ranging from sea level to 500 m.

 Reproduction

-Reproduction is oviparous, laying up to 15 eggs.
+Micrurus corallinus is oviparous, with adult females laying up to 15 eggs.